 “From a developer perspective, Unreal’s provided APIs are comprehensive and powerful,” he says.
 “Also, the community is really supportive.
 Epic Games offers a wonderful platform for open innovation.”

 Some Rhino users will already be familiar with the benefits of working with Unreal Engine through more traditional interfaces.
-Rhino is just one of numerous CAD, DCC, and MFG formats supported by Datasmith, a feature set of Unreal Studio that enables the high-fidelity translation and preparation of data into Unreal Engine.
+Rhino is just one of numerous CAD, DCC, and MFG formats supported by Datasmith, a feature set of Unreal Engine that enables the high-fidelity translation and preparation of data.